-Nunzio Bottini, M.D., Ph.D., is a scientist in the The La Jolla Institute Type 1 Diabetes Research Center.
-Bottini joined the La Jolla Institute from the USC School of Medicine.
-Bottini is interested in the genetics of autoimmune diseases, particularly type I (juvenile) diabetes, and the role of molecules called phosphatases in signal transduction.
+Nunzio Bottini, M.D., Ph.D. is a scientist in the La Jolla Institute Division of Cellular Biology and the Type 1 Diabetes Research Center.
+Dr. Bottini joined the La Jolla Institute from the USC Keck School of Medicine in 2009.
+Dr. Bottini is interested in the genetics of autoimmune diseases, and in the role of molecules called phosphatases in signal transduction.

 Autoimmune-associated PTPN22 R620W variation reduces phosphorylation of lymphoid phosphatase on an inhibitory tyrosine residue.
 J Biol Chem.
 2010